gramoli/gramoli.github.io/_posts/2026-02-13-leaderless-consensus.md

 ### Leader-freedom

-This concept was implemented on top of the Democratic BFT (DBFT) consensus algorithm [[4]](https://redbelly.network/research/2018-NCA-DBFT.pdf) that was later formally proven correct for any system size with parameterised model checking [[8]](https://gramoli.github.io/pubs/formal-verif.pdf).
+This concept was implemented on top of the Democratic BFT (DBFT) consensus algorithm [[4]](https://redbelly.network/research/2018-NCA-DBFT.pdf) that was later formally proven correct for any system size with parameterized model checking [[8]](https://gramoli.github.io/pubs/formal-verif.pdf).
 Its name "Democratic" stems from its *leaderless* design letting it converge to an agreement despite any single node acting arbitrarily.
 A formal but slightly stricter definition [[6]](https://gramoli.github.io/pubs/JPDC23-Leaderless-Preprint.pdf), which received the Best Paper Award of ICDCS'21 [5], required that any execution would converge regardless of the behaviour of any single node.
 Although theoretically interesting, we are not aware of an implementation that would be as efficient as DBFT.

 ### Conclusions